VRConservation/confi/_build/html/_sources/1_intro.md

 **Water**.
 Examples and cases from water and stormwater management.

 **Impact Finance**.
-A case study on impact finance bonds from Blue Forest.
+An impact finance bond case study from Blue Forest.

 **Barriers**.
 The barriers to conservation finance, in particular, getting beyond their novelty.